Skip to main content

 python main.py

 Your FastAPI service is now running on http://localhost:8001 with GPU acceleration.
 You can test it by visiting http://localhost:8001/docs to see the automatic API documentation.
-The first request will be slower as the model loads into GPU memory.
+Note: The first request will be slower as the model loads into GPU memory.
 Subsequent requests will be much faster.

 Integrating with Rails Using Faraday